ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 ## Basic information

-### How builds were designed

 Each build was designed to satisfy as many use cases as possible.
-They differ in their UI, UX and features, and are based on the following approach:
+They differ in their UI, UX and features.

-* Include the set of features proposed by the [Editor Recommendations project](https://ckeditor.github.io/editor-recommendations/).
-* Include features that contribute to creating quality content.
-* Provide setups as generic as possible, based on research and community feedback.

-### Use cases

-Each of the builds fits several different use cases.
-Just think about any possible use for writing rich text in applications.

-The following are **some** common use cases:

-* In content management systems:
-	* Forms for writing articles or website content.
-	* Inline writing in a frontend-like editing page.
-	* Comments.
-* In marketing and sales automation applications:
-	* Composing email campaigns.
-	* Creating templates.
-* In forum applications:
-	* Creating topics and their replies.
-* In team collaboration applications:
-	* Creating shared documents.
-* Other uses:
-	* User profile editing pages.
-	* Book writing applications.
-	* Social messaging and content sharing.
-	* Creation of ads in recruitment software.

 ### When NOT to use predefined builds?